-Crafting wood-burned bookmarks may sound easier than other ornaments, but believe us when we say that applying wood pyrography on a smaller frame is much harder than you think.
-We only suggest tackling this task if you get the hang of handling smaller projects.
+Crafting wood-burned bookmarks may sound easier than other ornaments, but believe me, applying wood pyrography on a smaller frame is much harder than you think.
+You may want to tackle this task once you get the hang of handling smaller projects.

 4. Growth Chart

 Parents who are into woodworking may like simple Wood Burning projects like growth charts.
 Not only does it help you track your children’s development , but it can also be built using scrap wood.
 It also spares your home from unsightly wall art of numbers and lines.

 And as your kids grow older, you can keep them hanging on your wall and treat them as home decorations with sentimental value.